A young woman holding her jaw in pain from a retainer causing her problems.

 The day has finally come – the braces are off, and you have the straight, beautiful, dazzling teeth you’ve been dreaming of for so long.
 But the journey isn’t over just yet.
 Now, it’s time to make sure they stay in alignment for the long haul.
 Wearing a retainer is likely to be a welcome reprieve from braces, although it can cause a certain level of discomfort at times.
 But are retainers supposed to be tight?
 Can a tight retainer damage teeth?
 And how long does retainer pain last?

-If a new retainer feels tight, don’t be alarmed.
+If your new retainer hurts or feels tight, don’t be alarmed.
 When braces first come off, there is an adjustment period in which new teeth settle into their permanent places.
 It’s the retainer’s job to keep them where they’re supposed to be.
 A tight retainer may hurt a bit if teeth have shifted, as it is made to not necessarily move teeth but simply keep them in the proper place.
+A new appliance in your mouth can also rub your lips, cheeks, and tongue differently, causing some discomfort or sores at first.
+This stage shouldn’t last long, as your mouth will adjust to the new status quo of having a retainer.

 How Long Does a Retainer Hurt?